You may be wondering if it is safe and okay to travel alone to the Epcot Flower and Garden Festival?

 Is it scary to travel alone to the Epcot Flower and Garden Festival?

+Absolutely not!
 Remember, going to Epcot solo doesn’t have to be intimidating.

 While I resonate with the nervousness, I assure you that once you step inside this innovative place, your worries will be put aside.